MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/configure-and-assign-esp.md

 > [!TIP]
 > For Configuration Manager admins, an ESP is similar and analogous to Configuration Manager client settings.

-To configure and assign the Autopilot Enrollment Status Page (ESP) so that it shows progress during app and profile configurations, follow the below steps:
+To configure and assign the Autopilot Enrollment Status Page (ESP) so that it shows progress during app and profile configurations, follow these steps:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).